 Best Stalker Movies on Mother of Movies

-Fatal Attraction (1987) is one of the best movies to represent the stalker mentality there is.
-Good stalker movies take an average so-and-so and turn them into a narcissistic bunny boiler.
-If you like your thriller movies to give you that tense and ominous feeling as you go about your day, look no further than this collection of the best stalker movies I have seen.
-More to the point, they are also rated highly on multiple review sites.
-Unrequited love, obsession, and pure psychotic behavior in a bite-sized movie-flavored story.
+Fatal Attraction (1987) is one of the best movies to represent the stalker mentality.
+Good stalker films take an average so-and-so and turn them into a narcissistic bunny boiler.
+If you like your thriller movies to give you that tense and ominous feeling as you go about your day, look no further than this collection of the best obsession-based movies I have seen.
+More to the point, they are also rated highly on multiple review sites: unrequited love, obsession, and pure psychotic behavior in a bite-sized movie-flavored story.

 But first, let’s talk about Michael Douglas and Glen Close who star in Fatal Attraction.
-I think this movie is the best stalker movie of the bunch.
+I think this movie is the best stalker film of the bunch.
 Dan and Alex have an affair while Dan’s wife is out of town.
 The usual meandering story of their encounter just being a fling and a mistake doesn’t quite sit right with Alex.
 She immediately decides two wrongs do make a right.
 What’s more, Alex knows a very good recipe for, bunny and wants to cook for Dan to show him just how important she is.
+Did you know they made a series about what happened after this?
+Find out more about that outrageously great TV show here (Fatal Attraction – The Reboot.)

 Glenn Close stars in Fatal Attraction - the best stalker movie ever

-The Fatal Attraction movie is my bar for stalker movies and this one hasn’t aged since its release date of 1987.
-In fact, it’s more poignant now than it was back then.
+The Fatal Attraction movie is my bar for stalker films and this one hasn’t aged since its release date of 1987.
+It’s more poignant now than it was back then.
+For more ideas on where to watch other movies about obsession and love, Collider.com has a good list too.

 Alternate Ending For Fatal Attraction – The One that Didn’t Make it to Theatres

-Good Stalker Movies to watch like Fatal Attraction, Greta, The Devils and Poison Ivy
+Good Stalker Films to watch, Greta, The Devils and Poison Ivy

-Good Stalker Movies to watch, is Greta, The Devils, and Poison Ivy
+Good Stalker Films to watch, Greta, The Devils, and Poison Ivy

 The Devils (1971)